OsGrGreen/4X4D-WIP/kinda game design document.md

 - Food
    - Used to feed and create new population
    - If you have no feed, the population will get angry and pregress will stagnate.
+   - Population will die
+   - (Maybe it is only this resource that will be scarce)
 - Wood (Should be able to be saved in some way, since the name of the game is saving stuff)
    - Used mainly for creating buildings
    - Also used by population (to keep them baseline happy)